afshinator/OdinRailsStudyGroup/week5-transcript.md

 - We'll encounter a bunch as we go through Hartl

-- Again, take a look at those videos because they cover a range of good stuff
+- Again, take a look at CodeSchool videos because they cover a range of good stuff, and many start off free.

--